This post may contain affiliate links. Please read our disclosure policy.

-- Pork Bones: Have your butcher cut raw pork bones (ideally meaty bones with marrow) into pieces that will fit into your slow cooker / crock pot.
+- Pork Bones: Have your butcher cut raw pork bones (ideally meaty bones with marrow) into pieces that will fit into your slow cooker.
+I’ve found that neck bones and trotters produce the richest broth with plenty of collagen.

 Key Steps